Line and Surface Integrals

 Surface Integrals

 Definition.
 Surface integral is the integration of some quantity related to a scalar/vector field over a surface.
-In general, they will be of the forms
+The common scalar surface integrals are of the forms

 Definition.
-If $S$ is closed, the surface integral will be written as
+If $S$ is closed, the surface integral will be written as, for example,

 \[\oint_S \mathbf{F} \cdot d\mathbf{S}\]

-\[d\mathbf{S} = \mathbf{n} \,dS\]in which $\mathbf{n}$ is the unit normal.
-For closed surface, the direction of $\mathbf{n}$ should be pointing outwards.
+Definition.
+For closed surface, the vector differential $d\mathbf{S}$ of the surface $S$ has direction pointing outwards.
 For open surface, it is given by the right-hand sense with respect to the direction in which the perimeter is traversed.

 Definition.
 Suppose that $\phi$ is a scalar field and $S$ is a surface parameterised by $\mathbf{r}(u, v)$.
 Then the surface integral is given by